hepplerj/Dissertation/ch2.dissertation.Heppler.md

 especially felt the impact of this shift, leading urban historian Carl Abbott to remark that the migration led "the entire West into the half-century of head-long urbanization."^[@abbott1995frontier,
 p.
 4.]
-Western metro areas became centers of the new economy --- Dallas, San Francisco, San Jose, Denver, Albuquerque --- based on high technology, services, and tourism and recreation.^[On the metropolitan West, see
+Western metro areas became centers of the new economy---Dallas, San Francisco, San Jose, Denver, Albuquerque---based on high technology, services, and tourism and recreation.^[On the metropolitan West, see
 @abbott2008cities; @abbott1995frontier; See also @gomez2000golden;
 @fogelson1967fragmented; @isselcherny1982sanfrancisco;